-What is the difference between a Dildo and a Vibrator, and which is better?
+What’s the difference between a dildo and a vibrator?

 As the stigma surrounding sex supposedly decreases with each passing year, sex positivity continues to grow.
 Yet, we still haven’t managed to eradicate a few obvious and fundamental truths in our society, namely that sexual education is seriously lacking, and openly discussing sex is still frowned upon.